VasilTsvetkov/CarLeasingCalculator/README.md

 ### Styling
 - CSS was used to style the calculator, ensuring a clean and modern appearance.
 The styling is responsive, adapting to different screen sizes to enhance usability.

+### Enhancements
+- Enhanced the user interface by introducing the capability to adjust the slider value in single-step increments via the left and right arrow keys.
+This feature ensures accurate adjustments to the car value and down payment fields, thereby minimizing the risk of submitting incorrect data.